itsmeshibintmz/Acer-Nitro-5-AN515-54-Big-Sur/README.md

 - [ ] GTX 1650 (macOS does not support recent Nvidia GPUs).
 - [ ] HDMI port (since it's connected to the GTX 1650).

+If you still want to use an external monitor, you can by a USB 3.0 to HDMI adapter.

+The one I'm currently using is: https://www.amazon.in/dp/B013G4CJM8/?coliid=I21IXZ0W5ZAFHX&colid=IWBALZYIADBW&psc=0&ref_=lv_ov_lig_dp_it

 ## Installation

 ### How To Install